ENCODE-DCC/pyencoded-tools/ihec/README.md

 In general, a submission to IHEC contains two parts: EpiRR and IHEC data hub.
 For us, ENCODE, one prerequisite (step 0) is to make sure all our reference epigenomes are up to date on the production portal.
 Both EpiRR and IHEC data hub submissions can be validated with ihec-ecosystems (https://github.com/IHEC/ihec-ecosystems).
 As for now (11-11-2019), it's worth to keep in mind two things:

-1. two validations are not strictly related, i.e. metadata from validated EpiRR submission may not pass IHEC data hub submission.
+1. The two validations are not strictly related, i.e. metadata from validated EpiRR submission may not pass IHEC data hub submission.
 Therefore, it might be better to adjust all scripts, reconcile all conflicts/errors and validate both EpiRR submission and IHEC data hub submissions before submitting any of them.
 2. Both validations should be run within ihec-ecosystems code base.
 Those scripts and code are not yet packaged thus cannot be called properly from outside.

 ### EpiRR submission